-SRMJEEE Chemistry Syllabus 2026: The SRM University released the SRMJEEE 2026 Chemistry syllabus on the official website, srmist.edu.in.
-The detailed syllabus for SRMJEEE 2026 chemistry is updated on this page as well.
-The SRMJEEE Chemistry syllabus class 11 and 12 will include Solutions, Electrochemistry, Chemical Kinetics, Surface Chemistry, p -Block Elements, ‘d’ and ‘f’ Block Elements, Coordination Compounds, Haloalkanes and Haloarenes, Alcohols, Phenols and Ethers, Aldehydes, Ketones and Carboxylic Acids, Organic compounds containing Nitrogen, Biomolecules.
-The subject wise SRMJEEE 2026 syllabus will be released along with the official brochure.
-The authority will conduct the SRMJEEE 2026 exam in three different phases.
-For complete details of the SRMJEEE syllabus 2026 chemistry, candidates can refer to the article below.
+SRMJEEE Chemistry Syllabus 2026: The SRMJEEE 2026 Chemistry syllabus has been published on the official website, srmist.edu.in.
+The SRMJEEE chemistry syllabus includes Class 11 and 12 topics, such as Solutions, Electrochemistry, Chemical Kinetics, Surface Chemistry, p-Block Elements, ‘d’ and ‘f’ Block Elements, Coordination Compounds, Haloalkanes and Haloarenes, Alcohols, Phenols and Ethers, Aldehydes, Ketones and Carboxylic Acids, Organic compounds containing Nitrogen, Biomolecules..
+The subject-wise SRMJEEE 2026 syllabus will be available with the official brochure, and the SRMJEEE 2026 exam will be conducted in three phases.
+Before the SRMJEE 2026 Phase 1 exam, candidates must complete SRMJEEE 2026 slot booking, download the SRMJEEE admit card, and take the mandatory SRMJEEE mock test.
+Check the complete syllabus details here.

 This Story also Contains